 Functions of Nonverbal Communication

-Nonverbal communication—we’ve learned in the preceding discussionOpens in new window—is the sending and receiving of wordless messages using a wide range of human behaviors—people's actions or attributes such as body movementsOpens in new window, eye contactOpens in new window, facial expressionsOpens in new window, appearance, the use of touch and space, and tone of voice that have socially shared significance and stimulate meaning in others.
+Nonverbal communication is the sending and receiving of wordless messages using a wide range of human behaviors—people's actions or attributes such as body movementsOpens in new window, eye contactOpens in new window, facial expressionsOpens in new window, appearance, the use of touch and space, and tone of voice that have socially shared significance and stimulate meaning in others.

 To arrive at a better understanding of how nonverbal messages affect verbal messages, we designate this entry to address the functions of nonverbal messages by studying them in relationship to verbal message.

 Take for example, what do you make of the nonverbal messages that accompany the following verbal messages?